Netflix is removing all of these movies without warning

 Unlike in the US, the British version of the streaming service does not officially reveal which titles are expiring, which can lead to a surprise when people attempt to watch something that’s long been removed.

-In an attempt to avoid being caught off guard, we’ve compiled a list of everything being taken down throughout March – and it’s worth noting that the date listed is the date it’ll be removed.
+In an attempt to avoid being caught off guard, as well as compiling a list of all the new releases arriving this month, we’ve put together a list of everything being taken down throughout March – and it’s worth noting that the date listed is the date it’ll be removed.

 This means that the day before will be your final chance to watch the film or TV series.